shihyuntang/igrins_rv/README.md

 # IGRINS Radial Relocity Pipeline [IGRINS RV](https://github.com/shihyuntang/igrins_rv)

-**This package is NOT yet ready for public use**

 ``IGRINS RV`` is a ``python`` open source pipeline for extracting radial velocity (RV) for the Immersion GRating INfrared Spectrometer (IGRINS) instrument.
 It's core technique use a modified forward modeling technique that utilize the telluric absorption lines as the common-path wavelength calibrator.
 With RV precision at K band around 25 m/s and H band 50 m/s, ``IGRINS RV`` had successfully retrieval of planet-induced RV signals for both HD 189733 and &tau; Boo A. Visit [Stahl et al. 2021 arXiv](https://ui.adsabs.harvard.edu/abs/2021arXiv210402082S/abstract) to see the published paper.

 ``IGRINS RV`` is now under intense development. \
-If you wish to join the internal review and testing, please contact us (asa.stahl@rice.edu or sytang@lowell.edu).
+If you have any question, idea or wish to report any bug, please let us know by either open an issue or contact us (asa.stahl@rice.edu or sytang@lowell.edu).

 News:
 * **2021/02/18: `IGRINS RV` v0.9.6-beta.3 public beta is ready for JOSS review!!\